top of page

 Extras 5

-Stay outside the stadium to witness the walk of the Cadets and Midshipmen into the stadium. then get inside to watch the formations form on the field.
-It is well worth attendance just for this.
+Stay outside the stadium to witness the walk of the Cadets and Midshipmen into the stadium.
+Then get inside to watch the formations form on the field.
+It is well worth attending just for this.

 The game will always have a good flyover pre-game, whether it is Army helicopters or Navy jets that you prefer.
 The Navy and Army will also always have skydivers jumping into the opening ceremony.